mariatasnim-t/Recall/README.md

 ▪ Orders come through messages, delivery dates have to be remembered, customers need to be recognized, discounts need to be managed, and feedback can easily get lost.
 Over time, this can become messy, overwhelming, and easy to forget.
 Recall was designed to bring these scattered responsibilities into one calm and organized space.
-The vision was not to build another complicated business system, but to create a simple digital workspace that remembers the details, brings attention to what matters, and helps the seller understand their customers.

 **Recall remembers the commitments, so the seller doesn't have to remember everything alone.**